Updated as of Friday, May 7, 2021

 - have been asked to self-isolate by any doctor, hospital, or health agency;

 - have been required to self-isolate because of travel outside of the State of Idaho;

 - have been diagnosed with, but have not yet recovered from COVID-19;

 - are experiencing any signs or symptoms of illness including fever, cough, shortness of breath or difficulty breathing, chills, repeated shaking with chills, muscle pain, headache, or new loss of taste or smell, or

-- are wearing a mask covering nose and mouth.
+- are not wearing a mask covering nose and mouth.

 Further, we also recognize that the Center for Disease Control has advised that older adults and persons with underlying health conditions, including with weakened immune systems, heart disease, lung disease, or diabetes may want to consult with their healthcare provider about attending any large gathering.